 Class content, in any format, is for the individual student only.
 Such content includes handouts, assignments, emails, files, recordings of lectures, and the work of your fellow students.
 Class content may not be posted, copied, shared, or distributed.
 The copyright of class content belongs variously to the instructor, to Jeanne Cavelos, or to the Odyssey Writing Workshops.

-Because everyone in the class will receive every email sent to the Yahoogroup, we limit emails to those necessary for the class.
+Because everyone in the class will receive every email sent to the Yahoo Group, we limit emails to those that will enrich the class.
 We know that many students are taking the class at the same time that they are holding down jobs and dealing with many other responsibilities, so our goal is to make class interactions as focused and effective as possible.

-The class Yahoogroup is to be used solely to post assignments, view assignments and handouts, receive class updates, discuss class content, and critique classmates' assignments.
+The class Yahoo Group is to be used solely to discuss class content with the instructor and classmates, post assignments, view assignments and handouts, receive class updates, and critique classmates' assignments.

-The Yahoogroup should not be used to ask the instructor questions, chat with classmates, argue with classmates, or flame classmates.
+The Yahoo Group should not be used to ask the instructor individual questions, chat with classmates, argue with classmates, or flame classmates.

 Odyssey encourages an atmosphere focused on work, study, and writing.
-Email and other Internet activity tend to distract from this, so during the class term (the weeks during which the course is held), students are urged to minimize the time spent on email, blogging, computer games, and non-writing-related Web surfing.
+Email and other Internet activity tend to distract from this, so during the class term (the weeks during which the course is held), students are urged to minimize the time spent on email, blogging, social networking, computer games, and non-writing-related Web surfing

 Because the classes are demanding and time is short, we ask that students refrain from sending out emails to the whole class.
+For the same reasons, we ask that students refrain from setting up email lists, email groups, social network groups, or any similar structure that facilitates and encourages electronic communication between multiple students in the class.
 If you have questions, problems, or a grievance, please contact the instructor or Director Jeanne Cavelos.
 If you have important information to convey, please give it to the instructor, and she will distribute it to the class.
 If you have jokes, save them until the class term is over.
 It's hard enough to keep up with the workload without an inbox full of things that are not related to your writing.

 Though we cannot prevent people from blogging during the class term, we strongly discourage it.
 Blogging takes time away from your class assignments.
 Blogging can also cause a lot of difficulty and hard feelings in the class, and we ask students to think very carefully, and follow these rules, before posting anything on the Internet during and after the class term.